eljs/el.js/README.md

 # Advanced Usage

-## Nested Inheritence
+## Nested Protypical Inheritence

 Unlike normal Riot rendering, El.js allows the implicit accessing of values on this.parent and this.parent...parent via prototypical inheritence of the rendering context.
-This is done to avoid repeatedly passing the same data down through nested containers because it is error prone and only verbose.
+This is done to avoid repeatedly passing the same data down through nested containers because it is error prone and overly verbose.
+This also makes it easier to build containers and components.

 Explicitly passing the data variable:
 ```html